 Kyle @ The Penny Hoarder writes You Can Negotiate For Everything – You might know of someone who negotiates everywhere for everything, and your first instinct may be to think that it’s incredible embarrassing.

-DW @ Great Passive Income Ideas writes What Are Some Great Work From Home Ideas? – Once you take the leap and look for work from home ideas, the dream of never having to leave your own house becomes a very real possibility.
+DW @ Great Passive Income Ideas writes How to Be a Vacation Rentals Listings Broker from Home? – Once you take the leap and look for work from home ideas, the dream of never having to leave your own house becomes a very real possibility.
 Here is our list of different things you can try to make that happen.

 Tony @ We Only Do This Once writes How to Deal With Your Finances – I haven’t written about finances in awhile, because these days I barely think about them.
 That’s not to say that I don’t have payments and bills and unexpected expenses.
 It’s because I have focused hard on getting out of debt for the last 2 years — and these days, I am almost debt-free and worry little about finances.
 It’s a beautiful thing.